ania3000/Ossetic-COT/README.md

 # References

 # Contact
-The dataset was prepared by Anna Shatskikh (anapriselec@gmail.com).
+The dataset was prepared by Anna Shatskikh (anapriselec@gmail.com) and Alexey Sorokin.
 All questions and comments are welcome.
 # Changelog